 A beard transplant or a facial hair transplant procedure is not recommended for patients suffering from spot baldness or diffuse pattern balding, as these conditions affect the donor area.
 The back of the head is usually used as a donor area for a beard transplant procedure.

 How To Prepare For The Procedure?

-At least a week before the beard transplant is set to begin, patients must stop the intake of any aspirin, anti-inflammatory medicine, vitamins, or herbal teas.
+At least a week before the beard transplant procedure, patients must stop the intake of any aspirin, anti-inflammatory medicine, vitamins, or herbal teas.
 If you have been taking any of these medicines, please inform your beard transplant doctor.

 How Is The Procedure Performed?